IcyRice/SchedulerAPI/README.md

 Scheduler.java is used by Main.java to run a simple scripted console demo.
 Feel free to try different things in the main method when interacting with Scheduler.
 In order to not spend too much additional time on the assignment, I've omitted to implement unit tests.
 But I have considered a fair few potential fail-cases, that might be challenged.

+* Note that the suggestTimeslots-method bases its initial suggestion on the 'currentTime' field set to 'LocalDateTime.now()'.
+It looks at today, and tries to suggest timeslots starting tomorrow at index 0 of 'preferredHours'.

 ---